Jake-Gibbons/The-Artifact-Wiki/docs/artifact.md

 # The Artifact

-Placeholder for the Artifact, a central object of mystery and power in the setting.
-Expand with description, history, and its role in the Council's actions.
+The Artifact is a central object of mystery and power in the setting.
+It is sought by the [Council](/docs/factions/council.md), hidden by the [Veil](/docs/factions/veil.md), and believed to be connected to the [Architects](/docs/factions/architects.md).
+Knowledge of the Artifact is tightly controlled by the [Bureau of Knowledge](/docs/factions/bureau-of-knowledge.md) and the [CCA](/docs/factions/cca.md), and is a rallying point for the [Enlightened](/docs/factions/enlightened.md).